Poomukhappadiyil Ninneyum Kaathu

 Poomukhapadiyil Ninneyum Kaathu is a 1986 Indian Malayalam-language film, directed by Bhadran, starring Mammootty, Cecily, Rahman, and Srividya.
 Mohanlal appeared in a guest appearance.
 The film tells the story of Sanjay (Rahman) and Cecily (Cecily).
 The film was remade in Tamil as Konjum Kili, with Raghuvaran and Srividya.

 Plot

-Poomukhapadiyil Ninneyum Kaathu tells the story of troubled marital life, due to one partner's unnecessary doubt of another, causing mental agony to their children, and bringing tragic ends to their lives.
+Poomukhapadiyil Ninneyum Kaathu tells the story of troubled marital life, due to one partner's unnecessary doubt of another, causing mental agony to their children.